Self-trapping and skin solitons in two-dimensional non-Hermitian lattices: Results

-At first, we follow the previously described procedure for a lattice with $h= 0.2$, and present our results in Fig.~\ref{fig_6}(a) as a comprehensive map.
-As evident from this figure, self-trapping occurs at relatively low excitation amplitudes, around $A \sim 3$, for lattice sites adjacent to corner (A).
-However, the threshold increases to approximately $A \sim 4$ for lattice sites near corners (B) and rises dramatically to $A \sim 9.5$ for the bulk of the lattice.
-When the non-Hermiticity parameter is increased to $h= 0.4$ (Fig.~\ref{fig_6}(b)), the previously observed asymmetry in amplitude thresholds becomes significantly more profound.
-While sites near corner (A) still require an excitation amplitude of $A \sim 3$ for self-trapping, the threshold exceeds $A = 10$ for sites near corner (B) and, more interestingly, becomes impossible for the bulk of the lattice.
+When the non-Hermiticity parameter is increased to $h= 0.4$ [Fig.~6(b)], the previously observed asymmetry in amplitude thresholds becomes significantly more profound.
+While sites near corner (A) still require an excitation amplitude of $A_{th} \sim 3$ for self-trapping, the threshold exceeds $A_{th} = 10$ for sites near corner (B) and, more interestingly, becomes impossible for the bulk of the lattice.
 For this latter observation, we examined excitation amplitudes up to $A = 20$.
-At this point we note, that when asymmetric couplings only occurs along one transverse direction, i.e., $h_x=0.4$, $h_y=0$, then self-trapping becomes feasible for all lattice sites.
+At this point we note, that when asymmetric couplings only occurs along one transverse direction, i.e., $h_x=0.4$, $h_y=0$, then self-trapping becomes feasible for all lattice sites, as presented in the SM.

-In conclusion, we have examined how Kerr nonlinearity induces self-trapping in a single-site when the excitation amplitude \( A \) exceeds a specific threshold, depending on the location of the initial condition, in a 2D NLHN lattice.
-This analysis naturally leads to the question of whether this lattice also supports soliton solutions, analogous to the skin solitons recently predicted theoretically~\cite{SL} and observed experimentally~\cite{SL_Exp} in 1D NLHN systems.
+In conclusion, in this subsection we have examined how Kerr nonlinearity induces self-trapping in a single-site when the excitation amplitude \( A \) exceeds a specific threshold, depending on the location of the initially localized excitation and the degree of non-Hermiticity, in a 2D NLHN lattice.